corith/lapin4/README.md

 * Although not gorgeous, it can be played on mobile
 * Clearly displays whose turn it is at the top of the board
 * Dark mode so you can play before bed
+* Keeps a short term list of previous winners for that session.
+Makes it easy to keep track of a best of X. to reset the list simply to a full page refresh.

 ### To-do list:
 * Add a "remix" mode